htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     on the execute machines and may contain container images under them.
     The default value is /cvmfs.
-When a container universe job lists a *condor_image* that is under one of these directories, HTCondor knows not to try to transfer the file to the worker node.
+When a container universe job lists a *condor_image* that is under one of these directories, HTCondor knows not to try to transfer the file to the execution point.

 condor_preen Configuration File Entries
 ----------------------------------------